Rss Feed

 Once your editing is all done for your book, and it reads nicely, the next step, which isn’t very easy, is to format your book.
 I listed the steps I took here

-Step 9 – Print-On-Demand
+Step 9 – Print-On-Demand and eBooks

 Step 10 – Promoting Online